ataylor89/rsa/README.md

 Now... we have already discussed the difficulty of factoring n when p and q are large prime numbers.

-It is difficult to factor n by hand, and it is even difficult to facton programmatically...
+It is difficult to factor n by hand, and it is even difficult to factor n programmatically...

 But using a powerful library like sympy, it is fairly easy to factor n.